Phani024H/transaction-ancestry/README.md

 # transaction-ancestry

-1. Check the transaction_ancestry.py file for Transaction Ancestry implementation in Python.
+1. Check the transaction_ancestry.py file for Transaction Ancestry implementation in Python 2.7

 2. Added a test file to show how to get the 10 largest Ancestry Transaction sets.